University of Johannesburg Women's F.C.: Women's Varsity Football

 In the 2024 season, they made their best start to the league and were tied on points with log leader Mamelodi Sundowns Ladies after 11 matches.
+They ended the season in fourth place.

 U/20 squad

-The junior team won the 2022 Gauteng Engen Knockout Challenge by defeating the JVW Sapphires 2-0 in the final held at Wits Marks Park.
-They were runner's up at the inaugural Pirates Cup following a 2-1 defeat to the Tuks Ladies U/20 side in March 2023.
-They successfully defended their Gauteng Engen Knockout Challenge title in July 2023 winning 1-0 against JVW Sapphires.

-In 2024 they lost the Engen Knockout Challenge 4-3 via penalties to Mamelodi Sundowns Ladies U/20after the match ended in a goalless draw.
+The junior team won the 2022 Gauteng Engen Knockout Challenge by defeating JVW Sapphires 2–0 in the final held at Wits Marks Park.
+They successfully defended their Gauteng Engen Knockout Challenge title in July 2023 winning 1–0 against JVW Sapphires.
+In 2024 they lost the Engen Knockout Challenge 4-3 via penalties to Mamelodi Sundowns after the match ended in a goalless draw.
+They retained the title in 2025 and went on to win the ENGEN Champ of Champs for a third time.

-In 2025 they were runners-up for the second time in the Pirates Cup after going down 1-0 to Mamelodi Sundowns Ladies Academy.
+They were runner's up at the inaugural Pirates Cup following a 2–1 defeat to Tuks Ladies in March 2023.
+They were runners-up again in 2025 going down 1–0 to Mamelodi Sundowns.

 Stadium

 UJ's home ground is the UJ Soweto Stadium located on the university's Soweto campus.